fortedeimarmi21/npm-package-types-fetch/README.md

 Use this package to get npm package type files, get npm package versions from an API.

-Specify package name and version, or use "*" to get the latest package version;
+Specify package name and version, or just package name to get the latest package ver. types;
 It checks for a package type definition files in a package itself, and if not found checks in @types/{packageName}@{packageVer}.
 If there is no types available for current ver., types from a last previous version returned;